gabrieldagama/RandomBeerApp/README.md

 (If the command above fails make sure that you run it with the php container name)

-Now you can access the application in your browser: http://localhost/app
+Now you can access the application in your browser:

+- http://localhost/app for the Vue.js app
+- http://localhost/reactapp for the React app

 If you prefer you can also use the postman collection to try and test the endpoints in isolation from the frontend.